devkhandelwal012-dot/Digital-Literacy/README.md

-NAME- SHIVEN HIMANSHU MALIK
+NAME- DEV KHANDELWAL
-REG NO.- 25BAI10297
+REG NO.- 25BAI10341
 Module 1-Training on presentation software-Tools used are COOLTEXT, CANVA, PREZI and GIF Module 2-Built a digital portfolio spread through different platforms GITHUB, LINKEDIN, TECHGIG, STACKOVERFLOW and WIKI EDUCATION
 Module 3-Goole collaborative and coding workspaces- Google slides, sheets, document, made and completed challenges on HackerRank